cornell-dti/course-plan-requirements/README.md

 Command | Description (reqs)
 ------------ | -------------
+all | All courses
-all-eligible | All courses that are not PE nor "10XX" levels course | Full course name (CS 1110) subject | Course subject (AEM) level | Course and level (CHIN 2XXX)
+all-eligible | All courses that are not PE or "10XX" levels course | Full course name (CS 1110) subject | Course subject (AEM) level | Course and level (CHIN 2XXX)